 Sansevieria eilensis Chahin.

-Sansevieria eilensis is a slow growing succulent plant with rough, cylindrical, downward curving leaves which arise from an underground rhizome.
-A mature plant typically has 2 to 3 leaves, which are succulent, up to 5 inches (12.5 cm) long and up to 1 inch (2.5 cm) thick.
-The leaves are typically a light bluish-green color with regular bands of white.
-The leaves are also marked by several green longitudinal lines, marking areas where the leaf will fold in on itself during drought, or swell after watering.
-Young plants have a deep channel, which runs the full length of each leaf, and has reddish-brown margins edged with a papery brown cuticle.
+Sansevieria eilensis is a slow-growing succulent with rough, cylindrical, downward-curving leaves which arise from an underground rhizome.
+Leaves are succulent, up to 5 inches (12.5 cm) long and up to 1 inch (2.5 cm) thick, light bluish-green with regular bands of white and several green longitudinal lines.
+Young plants have a deep channel, which runs the full length of each leaf and has reddish-brown margins edged with a papery brown cuticle.
 As the plant matures, the edges of newer leaves roll together to form a smooth cylindrical leaf with a dried papery cuticle at the tip and base of each leaf.
 Flowers are borne on a spike-like raceme up to 12 inches (30 cm) long.

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.